sourcecred/playground/README.md

 ### Preview

-The CircleCI workflow represented in [.circleci/config.yml](.circleci/config.yml) will build a preview of the site to view.
-After running and passing, if you click on the check in the pull request, the "Artifacts" tab will have an index.html that will take you to the main page.
+The CircleCI workflow represented in [.circleci/config.yml](.circleci/config.yml) will build a preview of the site on any pull request.
+After running and passing, if you click on the check in the pull request, the "Artifacts" tab in the [CircleCI interface](https://circleci.com/gh/sourcecred/playground/) will have an index.html that will take you to the main page.
 Note that for paths that look like this:

 ```